 - Pogo sticks, spring shoes, jumping shoes, kangaroo shoes, and similar devices.

 Prop Weight, Shape and Material Restrictions

-1. Comiccon reserves the right to require that any item entering the convention, or which is found to be anywhere within the convention, be made available at any time for examination by Comiccon staff to determine the item’s admissibility status.
+- Comiccon reserves the right to require that any item entering the convention, or which is found to be anywhere within the convention, be made available at any time for examination by Comiccon staff to determine the item’s admissibility status.
 Non-compliance may result in expulsion without refund from the event.